Transport and Driving in the USA

 Public transport in the USA

 Amtrak provides intercity railway services in the USA, linking over 500 destinations.
-Tickets can be purchased online, at station kiosks, over the phone and at staffed stations.
-The total ticket price consists of the rail fare plus any applicable accommodation charge in the case of sleeper coaches.
-In some instances, passengers can also take a car or bicycle with them.
+Tickets can be purchased online, at station kiosks, over the phone, at staffed stations and onboard trains.

 Local railways and subways